American Freedmen's Inquiry Commission: Background

 Commission members and staff traveled to the American South, where they interviewed former slaves and Union field commanders to get a better grasp of the situation and of the "condition and capacity" of freed slaves.
 Howe and his secretary also traveled to Canada West, where thousands of former slaves had settled after gaining freedom in Canada.
 He visited their communities, interviewed freedmen and government officials, and noted their progress in a free country where they were enfranchised and their rights protected by the government.

 Through its report, the Commission recommended that the government help support freedmen through their transition to a free life.
 Their report was submitted to Congress and its findings debated.
 Its recommendations contributed to the passage by Congress of a bill authorizing formation of the Freedmen's Bureau, to help manage the transition of freedmen to freedom.

 The Commission used Federal money to establish schools and churches in the South in an attempt to employ and educate former slaves.
+They helped to establish 1,600 day schools which eventually became 1,737 day and night schools with over 100,000 students and nearly 2,800 teachers by 1870.
 The commission's mission was successful, and the bill's life was extended in Congress in January 1866.

-Included in its reporting of the dire conditions faced by many freedmen in the South, the Commission reported that there had been instances of Union Army soldiers stealing from already poverty stricken African-American "contrabands" in Virginia.
+Included in its reporting of the dire conditions faced by many freedmen in the South, the Commission reported that there had been instances of Union Army soldiers stealing from already poverty stricken African American "contrabands" in Virginia.
 The following documents the looting:

 The report fully described the poverty and difficult conditions of most former slaves in the South, as aspects of the society.
 Some members of Congress found it hard to believe that such conditions existed in the United States.

 Robert Dale Owen later re-published the full final report as a book titled The Wrong of Slavery, the Right of Emancipation, and the Future of the African Race in the United States.

+While the Commissions political influence was adequate it proposes programs such as the Freedmen's Bureau, the full integration of African Americans, the descendants of African American slaves as well, and the enlistment of about 300,000 black soldiers.

+The commission was also put in the middle of both the freedman and planters when job contracts were being drawn up.
+They had to make sure both parties were content and had equality between the two.
+Many freedman were worried about going back and working under slave owners and wanted to ensure after signing papers that their rights were insured and they were going to be treated correctly.
+The planters complained about how there weren't enough restrictions and how they couldn't use punishments like they did in the past.
+In the end these contracts were very controversial and said to be very detailed for both parties.